 Each step in that evolution of animal law has reflected the changes in what society considered to be acceptable treatment of animals, and those changes affected every use of animals from companionship and entertainment, through to food production and research.
 Those changes have had an enormous impact not just on the lives of animals, but also on people in terms of their responsibilities, accountabilities, and liabilities.

-It’s been a 200 year journey from no protection, to anticruelty protections, to animal welfare obligations.
-Now the third monumental step in the evolution of animal protection law is the change that will accompany recognition of animals as having emotions, “experiencers of their own life” – or, in the language of the law, “sentience”.
+It’s been a 200 year journey from no protection, to anticruelty protections, to animal welfare responsibilities.
+And the next monumental step is the change that will accompany the law's recent recognition of animals as having emotions, “experiencers of their own life” – or, in the language of the law, animals being “sentient”.

-The 2017 Guardianz seminar series brings you experts from around the world to show you where animal law is going, and to let you know what law’s sentient-animal will change for you and for the animals – this time.
+The 2017 Guardianz seminar series brings you experts from around the world to show you where animal law is going, and to let you know what the changes means for them, and for you.